-Required of all students in secondary education 5th year programs.
-Attention is given to the high school curriculum in the various academic fields.
-Laboratory experiences are provided.
-This course may be taught concurrently with SED 410 and blocked with SED 405/605. - Studies in Education (1-5).
+646. Studies in Education (1-5).
 Pr., Graduate standing.
-Independent study in major area to be selected in consultation with the professor who will supervise the study. - 650.
-Seminar (3-10).
+Independent study in major area to be selected in consultation with the professor who will supervise the study.

+650. Seminar (3-10).
 Pr., Graduate standing.

-May be repeated for credit not to exceed 10 hours. - 651.
+May be repeated for credit not to exceed 10 hours.

 Research Studies in Education in Areas of Specialization (5).
-Pr., Graduate standing.
+Pr., 651.
+Graduate standing.

-Review, analyses, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school.
+Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school.